yomexzo/semgrep-take-home/README.md

 - ensuring that path provided does not exists and if it exists, must be a directory.
 Since we will be downloading things in there.

 Time to figure out how to use semgrep.
 Figured installation was easy!
 Semgrep's docs site to the rescue!
 Time to figure out how to perform the scan.

+Once implementation was completed.
+I decided to test.
+Oh my, I was close to tearing out all of my hair wondering why semgrep wasn't returning any findings.
+Turned out it was skipping all files because I used "test" as my directory.
+Which is part of `.semgrepignore` defaults.
+JUST, WOW!
+Once I changed the directory name, I was able to validate things.

+I had some logs showing status of the script (what it is doing).
+But, I commented that out since there is an expected output and just in case the output is consumed by an automated script.